tzbee/feedback/README.md

 # Description

 A simple generic feedback system.

-Two user roles: The owner handles CRUD for items as well as configuration, the user rates the items based on the numerical scale configured.
+Two user roles:
+* The owner handles CRUD for items as well as configuration.
 The owner is also able to access a graphical representation of the feedback data.
+* The user rates the items based on the numerical scale configured.

 # Features